lookshe/nepenthes/website/index.md

    - wordlist: Path to a dictionary file for URL generation, eg, /usr/share/dict/words
    - prefixes: A list of URL prefixes that are valid for this silo.
+   - zero_delay: Optional.
+Overrides 'min_wait' and 'max_wait' for this
+     silo, short circuits the entirely of the delay code, and shoves as much data at whatever unfortunate client as fast as they can take it.
+May cause bandwidth overages.